 Definition of concern

-A concern under this policy refers to an act of misconduct, malpractice, or irregularity that an individual reasonably believes that CGI or someone connected to it is committing, has committed, or is likely to commit.
+A concern under this policy refers to an act of misconduct, malpractice, or irregularity that an individual reasonably believes that CGI Global or someone connected to it is committing, has committed, or is likely to commit.
 While it is not possible to provide an exhaustive list, such concerns may include but are not limited to a criminal offence; a failure to comply with legal or regulatory obligations; inappropriate governance, a miscarriage of justice; endangering the health and safety of an individual; or the deliberate concealment of any of these matters.
 Additionally, any behaviour that contravenes CGI Global’s Code of Ethics may also constitute a reportable concern.

 It is not necessary for an individual to have proof that such an act is being, has been, or is likely to be committed.
 However, they must have a reasonable belief that the information disclosed is accurate.
 Individuals are not responsible for investigating the matter themselves; it is CGI Global’s responsibility to ensure that an investigation is carried out fairly and properly once a concern is raised.